-- Develop a wide range of food preparation skills making dishes from a range of countries and cuisines - Develop a knowledge of food commodities including cereals, fruit and vegetables, eggs, meat, fish and dairy and understand their working characteristics - Gain knowledge of nutrients, their functions and sources and effects of deficiency and excess - Gain understanding of the scientific principles underlying why food is cooked and the effect of cooking on food applying this knowledge to the dishes produced - Application of knowledge of food safety principles when buying, storing, preparing and serving food - Develop understanding of factors which influence food choice including religion, ethical consideration and lifestyle
+- Develop a wide range of food preparation skills to make products. - Develop a knowledge of food commodities including cereals, fruit and vegetables, eggs, meat, fish and dairy, and understand their working characteristics - Understand about diet, nutrition and health. - · Apply their knowledge of food safety principles when buying, storing, preparing and serving food - Develop understanding of factors which influence food choice including religion, ethical consideration and lifestyle - · Learn about food science and the functional properties of ingredients

 Food Preparation and Nutrition is delivered through both practical and theory lessons.
-One lesson each week will usually be a practical lessons where pupils will either prepare a dish or conduct experiments on the working characteristics of foods.
+One lesson each week will be a practical lesson where pupils will either prepare a dish or conduct experiments on the working characteristics of foods.
 Food theory lessons will be used to learn key concepts and gain understanding of nutrition, food safety, dietary choices, food provenance and scientific concepts.
 Much of Year 11 will be focussed on preparation for and completion of the two NEAs and the final summer exam.

-Written examination 50%

-Non Examined Assessment 50% (NEA)
+Written examination 50% Non-Examined Assessment 50% (NEA)